MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M12L06_Duplicate.md

 tags these Contacts as duplicates.

-In this task, you will enhance the Contact with the same business phone number rule by adding criteria to match of last name.
+In this task, you will enhance the Contact with the same business phone number rule by adding criteria to match on last name.

 1. Navigate to <https://make.powerapps.com>.